"I don't know how you deal with all that blood"

 Neither do I sometimes, and it can be through a range of scenarios where we need to be thinking about a multitude of other factors.
 Think assaults, falls from height, motor collisions, and industrial workplace incidents.
 But as I said, we get it done.

-Extended care skills are provided by a helicopter team: a doctor and critical care paramedic.
-My area is covered mainly by Essex and Herts Air ambulance (EHAAT).
+Extended care skills are provided by a helicopter team: a pre-hospital care doctor and critical care paramedic.
+My area is covered mainly by Essex & Herts Air Ambulance (EHAAT).

 With trauma, one of our biggest concerns is major blood loss.
 We use a range of interventions to stop any major external bleeding, such as such as military style blast bandages, high flow oxygen and a drug called tranexamic acid to reduce further blood loss and to keep the body going, even though it is running on a reduced tank.